App-ocalypse/App-ocalypse/index.md

   All apps that u get here will survive long!

   Suppose everything in the world is destroyed.. and humans face an appocalypse!
-Github pages and repoisitories survive in the Arctic seed vault, but not active, even after thosands of years, if ever the seed valt is opened and reactivated on the web! these apps will run!
+Github pages and repoisitories survive in the [Arctic Code Vault](https://archiveprogram.github.com/), but not active, even after thosands of years, if ever the Code Vault is opened and reactivated on the web! these apps will run!

 #### This organisasion, **App-ocalypse** is maintained by [SparkScratch_P](https://sparkscratch-p.github.io/Home/)